Mecklenburg County Land Use and Construction Bond: A Comprehensive Guide

 ***Permits for residential work may not be required on projects less than $15,000.
-Click here to determine if permit is required.***
+Click here to determine if a permit is required.***

 Step 2: Determine the Permit type

 Mecklenburg County requires contractors to obtain specific permits corresponding to the nature of the project.
 Keep in mind that contractors will need to acquire a permit for each job they wish to perform.
-Below are the different types of the Mecklenburg County Contractor Permits:
+Below are the different types of Mecklenburg County Contractor Permits:

 - Homeowner Internet Permitting (HIP) – Required for homeowners doing their own work

-- Trade Internet Permitting (TIP) – Enter data for projects that don’t require a building fee, pay permit fee, and print permits.
+- Trade Internet Permitting (TIP) – Enter data for projects that don’t require a building fee, pay the permit fee, and print permits.